EPFLRocketTeam/MantisTracker/README.md

 - `detect`: detect a rocket on the provided images

-  - `--image`: path to the images to use in the detection (required).
+  - `--images`: path to the images to use in the detection (required).
   - `--method`: specify the method of detection (default: Yolo).
 The options are [Yolo, tiny-Yolo].

 - `track`: track a rocket on a provided video feed.